 Three days isn’t very long to spend in any city, but with so much to see and do in London, it is absolutely crucial that you plan your itinerary in advance, to ensure you make the most of every minute, of every hour that you have in this spectacular city.
 It’s wise to group your daily activities into areas, to ensure you cover as much sight-seeing ground as efficiently possible, and to avoid a mad rush across the city, when visiting an attraction in the north-east, and realizing you have dinner reservations in the south-west!
 Highlighted below is an itinerary of the very best attractions not to be missed, the landmarks that it would be a crime not to visit, and recommended places to eat and drink.

-Friday – So you have managed to catch an early morning flight into one of the many airports accessible to central London, and have just arrived at your accommodation via public transport (as renting a car simply isn’t the best way to get around).
+Friday – So you have managed to catch an early morning flight into one of the many airports accessible to central London, and have just arrived at your accommodation via public London transportation (as renting a car simply isn’t the best way to get around).
 Excited and eager to explore the British culture, your first day is probably the best to visit some of London’s iconic landmarks.

 Walk over Westminster Bridge for the finest photo opportunities of Big Ben and the Houses of Parliament.
 Spin around for great views of the London Eye, although perhaps the most impressive, can be captured during an evening’s stroll along the South Bank, where it is beautifully illuminated within the London skyline.
 Nearby is the Horse Guard’s Parade, where at 11am, the Changing of the Guard occurs.
 Stroll down The Mall towards Buckingham Palace, where if the flag is flying you will know the Queen is home.